yassirchoujai19/To-do-list/my-todolist-app/README.md

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+You can access the To-Do List application by navigating to http://localhost:5173 in your web browser.

 Currently, two official plugins are available: